186 Celuta

-186 Celuta is a 50 km Main belt asteroid.
+186 Celuta is a main belt asteroid.
 It was discovered by the French astronomers Paul Henry and Prosper Henry on April 6, 1878.
 This was the last discovery credited to the Prosper brothers.
-It is classified as an S-type asteroid.

 The asteroid is named after Céluta, a female character in two works of fiction by François-René de Chateaubriand, Atala (1801) and René (1802).
 The Henry brothers had already named another of their discoveries, 152 Atala, after the heroine of Atala.
 Both Atala and Céluta are American Indian fictional characters.

+This object is orbiting the Sun at a distance of 2.36 AU with an eccentricity of 0.15 and an orbital period of 3.63 years.
+The orbital plane is inclined at an angle of 13.2° relative to the plane of the ecliptic.
+186 Celuta has a diameter of 50 km and it is classified as a stony S-type asteroid.

-Photometric observations of this asteroid at the Organ Mesa Observatory in Las Cruces, New Mexico during 2010 gave a light curve with a period of 19.842 ± 0.001 hours and a brightness variation of 0.54 ± 0.02 in magnitude.
+Photometric observations of this asteroid at the Organ Mesa Observatory in Las Cruces, New Mexico during 2010 gave a light curve with a period of 19.842 hours and a brightness variation of 0.54 in magnitude.